hexalellogram/mac-apps-compatibility/big-sur.md

 - [x] Macs Fan Control - did not test setting fan profiles as I do not have the paid version
 - [x] MakeMKV - launches, was unable to test any ripping functionality at the moment
 - [x] Transmission
-- [ ] Tuxera NTFS - does not work due to kernel extension changes in macOS Big Sur
+- [ ] Tuxera NTFS - unable to activate due to "Invalid preferences file" in System Preferences preference pane, therefore cannot mount and unmount NTFS.
+Issue is present whether installed through `brew` or without `brew`.
 - [ ] Intel Power Gadget
 - [ ] YAC Reader
 - [ ] IntelliJ IDEA